top of page

 who could afford Pneuma's pricey two-year course programs to gain credentials to integrate its transpersonal psychology approach into therapy practice and/or in turn teach others how to better tap into the lucrative high end of the healing field.

-(See 2013 academic article questioning transpersonal psychology branch's effectiveness; also the 2015 book, "Revamping Psychology: A Critical Review of Transpersonal Psychology",
+(See 2013 academic article questioning the transpersonal psychology branch's effectiveness; also the 2015 book, "Revamping Psychology: A Critical Review of Transpersonal Psychology",

-on Amazon)
+reviewed on Amazon)

 In the immortal words of Annie Hall, "Well, la-de-dah."